svenbolte/wp-doodlez/README.md

 # WPdoodlez, Polls, Quizz and Crossword

 ### WPDoodlez
 plan and vote to find a common appointment date with participiants for an event.
-Works similar to famous Doodle(TM) website.
 It adds a custom post type "wpdoodlez".

+Shortcode: ```[wpdoodlez_sc id=post-ID chart=true]``` set post ID to integrate Doodlez or Poll in other pages, set chart to false if you do not want pie graph

 ### Poll
 uses same technology and custom post type like WPDoodlez create classic polls to let visitors vote about a question

+Shortcode: ```[wpdoodlez_stats]``` show stats of all polls in a list

 ### Quizzz
 Play a quiz game with one or four answers and hangman (galgenmännchen) option for finding the solution